papalotis/ft-fsd-path-planning/README.md

 The algorithm requires the following inputs:

 - The car's current position and orientation in the slam map
-- The position of the colored cones in the slam map
+- The position of the (optionally colored) cones in the slam map

 The algorithm outputs: